Thinkful-Ed/starter-node-express-postgresql/README.md

 1. Fork and clone this repository.
 1. Run `cp .env.sample .env`.
 1. Update your `.env` file with a connection URL to your ElephantSQL database instance.
+The connection URL can be found in your ElephantSQL database instance details (e.g. `"postgres://myfakedatabase:8t6FiWqSDF8GsR--7mrun245I9TofnWd@fakepostgres.db.elephantsql.com:5432/myfakedatabase"`).
 1. Run `npm install` to install project dependencies.
 1. Run `npm run start:dev` to start your server in development mode.
 1. In your browser or Postman, navigate to `localhost:5000/products`.
 If your server is running properly, you should get back the following json response: